 What is looming today?
 A new weaving project!
 Sorry about the pun.:)

 When I bought my Dorothy table loom on Ebay the shipping box contained cones of yarn in each corner as “padding,” three are chenille that I haven’t been brave enough to attempt using yet and the other was this variegated, slubby cotton.
 I am assuming it is cotton anyway.
 I knew it would make a pretty weft so I measured out a black matte cotton warp for it but then decided to try the variegated yarn for both warp & weft.
 I have only woven scarves so this is the widest warp, at 24 inches, that I have used.
 This will be a shawl about 23.5 x 72 inches woven on my Baby Wolf loom.
-Read the rest of this entry »
+Continue reading What is looming today?
+A new weaving project

 Do you Ravel?
 I do.